Kmagameguy/quest_warden/README.md

 # Game App

-This is a rough app designed to make tracking game-related things fun.
+This is a rough, self-hosted app designed to make tracking game-related things fun.
 Track your backlog, grow your wishlist, and rate/review your games.
 WIP and unstable at the moment.